Jtse905/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 You may now see that osTicket is fully configured in the web browser.
-You may also see some data being compiled in "HeidiSQL".
+You may also see some data being compiled in "HeidiSQL". osTicket is now setup.
 </p>
 <br />